-Researchers hypothesize that the evolution of the human hand was shaped by the demands of manual manipulation, notably making and using tools.
-As part of a broader study examining the biomechanical context of tool use, this study examines hand biomechanics involved in foraging for Underground Storage Organs (USOs), as multiple lines of evidence suggest that they were important food resources in human evolution.
+Alison Brooks , Anthropology, The George Washington University, USA; and, Human Origins Program, National Museum of Natural History, Smithsonian Institution, USA study examines hand biomechanics involved in foraging for Underground Storage Organs (USOs), as multiple lines of evidence suggest that they were important food resources in human evolution.
 Among extant tropical and sub-tropical hunter-gatherers USO exploitation is nearly ubiquitous.
 Many hunter-gatherer groups acquire USOs through excavation using an unweighted digging stick made from a sharpened piece of wood.
 Tens of kilograms per day can be gathered by an individual in this manner.
 Recently, savanna dwelling chimpanzees at Ugalla, Tanzania have also been reported using sticks, bark, and pieces of logs to excavate USOs growing beneath a hard layer of earth which they were unable or unwilling to penetrate by hand.
 We report here the results of an experimental investigation to determine which parts of the human hand are most affected by the forces involved in digging stick use.
 We specifically examine the role of the thumb, which is gracile in Australopithecus and evolved greater robusticity in Homo.
-In this study volunteers used a digging stick outfitted with dynamic pressure sensors (200 Hz) to excavate earth in a manner consistent with documented digging techniques used by hunter-gatherers.
+In this study volunteers used a digging techniques used by hunter-gatherers.
 Preliminary results show that while individual variation in digging technique influences pressure distribution, the phalanges of rays 2-5 regularly exerted pressures of over 250kPa during excavation.
 In contrast, the thumb exerted relatively low forces.
 This suggests that digging stick use did not play an important role in the evolution of the thumb in early Homo, and also suggests that the gracile thumb of Australopithecus would not have limited their ability to use digging sticks.